eastmaels/steemblog.github.io/_posts/account/deanliu/2018-12-15_meetingdarth-vader-in-tokyo-deans-tokyo-snapshots--1544836582819.md

 - - -

-This page is synchronized from the post: [Meeting Darth Vader in Tokyo 🍙 Dean's Tokyo Snapshots 🍙](https://steemit.com/@deanliu/meetingdarth-vader-in-tokyo-deans-tokyo-snapshots--1544836582819)
+This page is synchronized from the post: ['Meeting Darth Vader in Tokyo 🍙 Dean''s Tokyo Snapshots 🍙'](https://steemit.com/@deanliu/meetingdarth-vader-in-tokyo-deans-tokyo-snapshots--1544836582819)